-Back in 2008 while developing a home router at a DSL vendor, I couldn’t get an Ixia or Spirent traffic generator for my team.
-Having used these tools earlier, I was well aware of the value and productivity improvements they bring to network engineers, developers and testers.
+Back in 2007 while developing a home router at a DSL vendor, I couldn’t get an Ixia or Spirent traffic generator for my team.
+Having used these tools earlier, I knew the value and productivity improvements they bring to network engineers, developers and testers.

-I came up with a minimum feature list and pitched the idea to my then manager, asking for 6-8 weeks to do the prototype.
+I came up with a minimum feature list and pitched the idea to my manager, asking for 6-8 weeks to do the prototype.
 He liked the idea, but couldn’t give me more than 4 weeks.
-No dice.

 But the idea refused to leave my head.
 I started hacking on it in my personal time - nights and weekends.
 By 2010, I felt I had enough to show the world, so I christened it Ostinato and released it as an open-source project with an announcement email to the Wireshark mailing list.